vkostyukov/vkostyukov.github.com/_posts/2014-02-06-dual-pivot-binary-search.markdown

 d.DPBS.benchmarkDPBS     avgt         5       69.563        8.410    ns/op
 {% endhighlight %}

-This performance results (70 nanoseconds vs. 80 nanoseconds on a hugest array that I managed to allocate on my MacBook Pro) sums up in a very robust conclusion: a classic binary search algorithm's fast as hell.
+These performance results (70 nanoseconds vs. 80 nanoseconds on a hugest array that I managed to allocate on my MacBook Pro) sums up in a very robust conclusion: a classic binary search algorithm's fast as hell.
 Seriously, it's one of the fastest algorithms around.
 So, if you have a bunch of ordered numbers and you want to perform a search on them - relax and use `Arrays.binarySearch()` or even [write your own implementation][11] for a [particular case][10].

 [1]: http://iaroslavski.narod.ru/quicksort/DualPivotQuicksort.pdf
 [2]: http://www.cs.cornell.edu/courses/cs3110/2012sp/lectures/lec20-master/lec20.html